 Reinhard Odendaal fell in love with wine , especially red wine from a young age when his father would pour him a small glass at Sunday lunches .
 Whilst on holiday , just after writing his final high school exams , in the Western Cape he managed to volunteer and work on a wine farm in Wellington.
 After working on the farm he quickly realized that vineyards and wine was his passion and calling in life He went on to study at the University of Stellenbosch and finished his BSc Agric in Viticulture and Oenology in 2003.

-He started the first few years of his wine making career under the guidance of Abrie Beeslaas at Beyerskloof.
+He started the first few years of his wine making career under the guidance of Beyers Truter at Beyerskloof.
 After spending 4 years there he headed to France to complete a harvest at the acclaimed Domaine Comte du Senard in Aloxe Corton , Burgundy.
-Over the next years Reinhard would spend time as wine maker and GM at Barton and Walkerbay vineyards while also spending 1 year in South America.
+Over the next few years Reinhard would spend time as wine maker and GM at Barton Vineyards and Walker Bay Vineyards whilst also spending a year traveling in South America.

 IN THE PAST – THEODORE AUGUSTUS BRINK